-We just launched the new Qvault education app and can’t be more excited.
+We just launched the new Qvault computer science platform and can’t be more excited.
 Our first crash course in Go, “Go Mastery” is now available!
 We teach students by allowing them to write, compile, and run backend code directly in the browser.

 Education as an industry is unbelievably far behind when it comes to technological innovation.
 We are humbled to be a part of pushing its boundaries.
 We have three core goals with the Qvault app:

 - Gamify Learning – Learning online should feel like a game, not a chore.
 We use a rewards system for unlocking content.
 It helps keep students engaged and coming back each day to learn more

 - Focus on Mastery – Clumping students together in classes and moving them forward before concepts are mastered is an artifact of the past.
 Timed-tests and due dates don’t exist in Qvault.
 Students move at their own pace and can’t move on until a concept is understood.

 - Code In-Browser – Hands-on is king when learning to code.
 Our courses are mostly comprised of coding assignments that can be completed right in the browser, even in backend languages like Go.

 There is no reason learning shouldn’t feel more like a game.
 The current “learn as you go” courses often don’t incentivize students to go fast.
 As a result, many students become disinterested and lose motivation, or end up going so slow that they don’t achieve their goals.
 By treating courses like videogames, we keep students engaged.